myood/willhook-rs/README.md

 *It is highly recommended to at least quickly review the code before using this crate for anything more then hobby projects, at least at the current state.*

 TODO:
-- finish implementation of mouse move and mouse wheel
 - document unsafe code
 - write more tests
 - create "prelude" with useful exports, events in particular, or re-export events in willhook::*